Creedence Clearwater Revival: Peak success (1969–1970)

 CCR continued to tour constantly, with performances in July 1969 at the Atlanta Pop Festival and in August 1969 at the Woodstock Festival.
 At Woodstock, the band took the stage in the early morning, hours after their scheduled start-time.
-They followed the Grateful Dead, who John said had put the audience to sleep.
-As he scanned the audience he saw a "Dante scene, just bodies from hell, all intertwined and asleep, covered with mud".
+They followed the Grateful Dead, who John claimed had put the audience to sleep.
+As he scanned the audience he saw a "Dante scene, just bodies from hell, all intertwined and asleep, covered with mud."
 In addition to the low-energy crowd, the band also experienced issues with their equipment and lighting, resulting in John vetoing their inclusion in the Woodstock film or soundtrack.
-Cook, however, praised their set, saying, "The performances are classic CCR and I'm still amazed by the number of people who don't even know we were one of the headliners at Woodstock '69."
+Doug Cook, however, praised their set, saying, "The performances are classic CCR, and I'm still amazed by the number of people who don't even know we were one of the headliners at Woodstock '69."

 Creedence Clearwater Revival ... were progressive and anachronistic at the same time.
 An unapologetic throwback to the golden era of rock and roll, they broke ranks with their peers on the progressive, psychedelic San Francisco scene.
 Their approach was basic and uncompromising, holding true to the band members' working-class origins.
 The term "roots rock" had not yet been invented when Creedence came along, but in essence, they defined it, drawing inspiration from the likes of Little Richard, Hank Williams, Elvis Presley, Chuck Berry, and the artisans of soul at Motown and Stax.
 In so doing, Creedence Clearwater Revival became the standard bearers and foremost celebrants of homegrown American music.